tezedge/tezedge-debugger/README.md

 (which can be easily enabled in the Docker), which, instead of printing the log into the console, wraps them into the UDP packet and sends them to the server.
 This should be handled by the application or the administrator of the application.
-The network recorder runs a syslog server inside, to simply process the generated logs.
-This system allows to decouple the recorder from the node, which prevents the network recorder from failing if the running node fails, preserving all of the captured logs, and potentially information about the failure of the node.
+The network recorder runs a syslog server inside to simply process the generated logs.
+This system allows us to decouple the recorder from the node, which prevents the network recorder from failing if the running node fails.
+This preserves all of the captured logs, which can potentially include information about the failure of the node.

 ### Storage
 Storage is based on RocksDB, utilizing custom [indexes](./src/storage/secondary_index.rs), which